sourcegraph/handbook/content/departments/cloud/trial_mi.md

 ## Teardown Trial Managed Instance

-When trial expires and customer do not wish to sign the deal, instance requestor will open [Teardown Managed Instance request](./index.md#managed-instance-requests)
+When trial expires and the customer does not wish to sign the deal, the instance requestor should open a [Teardown Managed Instance request](./index.md#tear-down-a-cloud-instance---new-request)

 ## Trial Managed Instance creation flow (manual)